oskitone/poly555/poly555/docs/pcb-2.md

 - Check solder joints
 - Make sure battery still has power
-- Use a multimeter to confirm 7805 has 9v going in and 5v coming out, then confirm that's going from the button to R1.
+- Use a multimeter to confirm 7805 has 9v going in and 5v coming out, then confirm that's going from the button to R1 when pressed.